topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 # Player Died

 When the player touches a bug, the code comes here.
+The code plays the "we gotcha" tone, and if it is a demo game then the code returns to the splash mode.

+If this is a live game, the code updates the high score if needed and plays the "we gotcha" audio samples.
+Then the large bugs on the side dance a little.

+The code waits 3 seconds for the player to immediately start a new game.
+Otherwise the code goes to the splash mode.

 ```code
 PlayerDied: